Best French Baby Toys and Books

 French speaking toys are an excellent way to introduce another language to babies and toddlers.

-Thankfully, there are some beautiful French baby toys, games and books available.
+Thankfully, there are some beautiful French baby toys, games and books available (these are our all time favourite French Baby Books!)

 Nobody wants an entire house full of toys so the French baby toys that we recommend are the types of toys that you might buy anyway.
 You’re just buying bilingual versions instead.